phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 * Finance

 Learn to save and don't overspend.
 Consumption keeps you side-tracked on what actually matters in life and usually leaves you less time to improve yourself.
-That being said, you should still focus to build up wealth.
-Money is not a means to consume but a means to create and extend your freedom in life.
-Because this is one of my prime interests recently, I dedicated it a separate [article]({{ site.baseurl }}{% link _pages/finance.md %}).
+That being said, you should still focus on building up wealth.
+Don't look at money a means to consume, but a means to create and extend your freedom in life.

 * Relationships